Electrical Planning – Bedrooms 2, 3, 4

 Secondary bedrooms are usually considered less important that the main bedrooms but that doesn’t mean that the electrical planning doesn’t need to be considered.

-You need to think about possible the possible occupiers of the room over a wide range of years.
+You need to think about the different possible occupiers of the room over a wide range of years.

-It might start out as the nursery but may finish up as the live at home bedroom of one of those SKIPPERS (Single Kids In Parents Pockets Eroding Retirement Savings)
+It might start out as a guest bedroom, or nursery. . . but may finish up as the live at home bedroom of one of those SKIPPERS (Single Kids In Parents Pockets Eroding Retirement Savings)

 Perhaps you don’t want to make it too comfortable for those young adults!

-- Next to bed, power sockets for radio alarm, electric blanket, bedside light.
+- Next to bed, power sockets for radio alarm, phone charger, electric blanket, bedside light, on both sides.

 - Desk location, power sockets for computer, desk light, printer.